Egypt: Amnesty slams 'inhumane' prison conditions | DW | 25.01.2021

-The human rights organization Amnesty International published a scathing report on Monday decrying the inhumane conditions in Egyptian prisons a decade after the Arab Spring uprising.
+The human rights organization Amnesty International published a scathing report on Monday decrying the inhumane conditions in Egyptian prisons.
+The report comes a decade after the Arab Spring uprising.

-According to the report, prisoners were kept in squalid conditions and received unhealthy food without proper access to health care, which may have resulted in death.
+- There was no proper access to health care, which may have resulted in death;

+- Overcrowding, poor ventilation and limited access to water and toilets led inevitably to outbreaks of coronavirus.

+The report also found that some prisoners were deliberately denied access to health care due to their political affiliations.
+Activists, politicians and human rights defenders were denied basic treatments available to other inmates.

 There was also evidence of prison authorities "targeting prisoners critical of the government and denying them adequate food or family visits," Markus Beeko, Secretary General of Amnesty International in Germany, asserted.